ssbc/ssb-subset-replication-spec/README.md

 frontier synchonization the same way as say new contact messages.

 If only messages within a certain number of hops is needed, the results can be filtered locally.
-The same way that it is possible to use the same method even if you had some of the messages of a tangle by doing a local comparison and filtering based on existing messages.
+In the same way this method can be used even if you had some of the messages of a tangle by doing a local comparison and filtering based on existing messages.
+This assumes that tangles stay rather small.

 [JITDB]: https://github.com/arj03/jitdb
 [ssb-observable]: https://github.com/arj03/ssb-observables